Case Study

 - Design formally recognised as a strategic function within the organisation

-Building on this foundation, we are now well advanced into the second phase of development, evolving the product to support white-label partnerships.
-This phase focuses on making the platform scalable and adaptable for external partners, extending the reach of Equals Money beyond direct customers and into new markets.
+Building on this foundation, we moved into the second phase of development to evolve the product for white-label partnerships.
+The focus shifted to making the platform scalable and adaptable for external partners, extending the reach of Equals Money beyond direct customers and into new markets.

 Reflection